 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

-The brighter period of the year lasts for 4.6 months, from April 12 to August 30, with an average daily incident shortwave energy per square meter above 5.3 kWh.
-The brightest day of the year is May 23, with an average of 5.9 kWh.
+The brighter period of the year lasts for 4.5 months, from April 12 to August 30, with an average daily incident shortwave energy per square meter above 5.3 kWh.
+The brightest month of the year in Tokyo is May, with an average of 5.9 kWh.

-The darker period of the year lasts for 3.1 months, from November 1 to February 5, with an average daily incident shortwave energy per square meter below 3.3 kWh.
-The darkest day of the year is December 20, with an average of 2.6 kWh.
+The darker period of the year lasts for 3.1 months, from November 1 to February 4, with an average daily incident shortwave energy per square meter below 3.3 kWh.
+The darkest month of the year in Tokyo is December, with an average of 2.6 kWh.

 The topography within 2 miles of Tokyo contains only modest variations in elevation, with a maximum elevation change of 187 feet and an average elevation above sea level of 124 feet.
 Within 10 miles also contains only modest variations in elevation (381 feet).
 Within 50 miles contains only modest variations in elevation (6,972 feet).

 The area within 2 miles of Tokyo is covered by artificial surfaces (94%), within 10 miles by artificial surfaces (79%), and within 50 miles by trees (33%) and cropland (26%).